Scots College (Sydney): 1968

 The 75th Anniversary celebrations were held 3 to 10 May.
 The 1200 students at the college and past students had much to celebrate, for many former students had achieved success.
-In 1968 Robert Naumann was Professor of Nuclear Physics at Princeton University in the United States of America.
+In 1968, Robert Naumann was Professor of Nuclear Physics at Princeton University in the United States of America.
 The Guest of Honour at the celebrations, the oldest known student in 1968, was Ed Spark, a dental surgeon who had attended the school in 1894 at Lady Robinson Beach.

 Subsequent history

 In 1975, a fire gutted the school's Assembly Hall, resulting in a major reconstruction and renovation of school facilities.
 The fire was deemed to be caused by an "electrical fault" but the word at the time was that it was caused by students playing with fireworks on the stage.
-A small rocket was set off and got stuck high up in the curtain, where the exhaust and or the exploding head, set fire to it.
+A small rocket was set off and got stuck high up in the curtain, setting fire to it.
 The fire spread rapidly over the curtain and up into the roof.
-Fortunately, no one was killed or injured.
+There were no injuries.

 In 1988, the school opened its outdoor education campus, "Glengarry", in the Kangaroo Valley.
 Attending Glengarry is compulsory for all Year 9 boys, who live on site in one of five dormitories for six months.
 A residential academic and outdoor education team deliver a wide range of carefully developed personal development programs that enhance academic motivation and learning, and emphasise discipline, care, respect and curiosity.
 The year group is split into two intakes, they attend in terms 1 and 2, and terms 3 and 4 respectively.
 The Glengarry adventure now finishes with a 'Long Journey Home', which involves the intake to ride, hike and canoe their way back to Sydney from Glengarry.

 Most of the Council members are elected by the General Assembly of the Presbyterian Church of Australia in New South Wales.

-In August 2017, the school was forced to cancel the HSC Trial Physics exam as two CSSA papers were stolen in a late night heist.
-The culprits are yet to be discovered.
-A discussion into the event was had on the HSC Discussion Group 2017 Facebook page, under the thread by Joe Connell; a friend of the physics department.
-That year a number of students were also suspended from the school following unsanctioned "muck-up" day activities.
+In August 2017, the school was forced to cancel the HSC Trial Physics exam when two CSSA papers were stolen in a late night heist.
+The culprits were never found.

-In March 2018 The Scots College celebrated 125 years of boys' education and opened a new campus, Brighton Preparatory School at Dolls Point, near its original site at Brighton-Le-Sands.
+In March 2018, the College celebrated their 125th anniversary and opened a new campus, Brighton Preparatory School at Dolls Point, near its original site at Brighton-Le-Sands.